• About Me Card

 Every January lots of people vow to turn over a new leaf with ambitious New Year’s resolutions only to feel beaten and deflated when their goals slip away just weeks later.

-I am have done this and lots count over the years starting with good intentions and then failing.
+I have done this and lost count over the years starting with good intentions and then failing.

 Research suggests that up to 80% of resolutions fail by February, often because they’re too vague, too lofty, or rely solely on fleeting willpower.